maael/info/data/drinks.md

 - Vodka, 1/2 oz
 - Rum, 1/2 oz
 - Tequila, 1/2 oz
-- Gin, 1/2 oz
+- Dry Gin, 1/2 oz
-- Blue Curacao liqueur, 1/2 oz
+- Blue Curacao, 1/2 oz
 - Sweet and sour mix, 2 oz
-- 7-Up soda, 2 oz
+- Sprite, 2 oz

 ## Steps

-- Pour all ingredients except the 7-Up into a chilled glass filled with ice cubes
+- Pour all ingredients except the Sprite into a chilled glass filled with ice cubes
-- Top with 7-Up and stir gently.
+- Top with Sprite and stir gently.

 ---